 - Occlusions of the retinal blood vessels

-Symptoms of macular pucker range from mild to severe and may involve one or both eyes.
+The symptoms of macular pucker or epiretinal membrane range from mild to severe and may involve one or both eyes.
 Symptoms may include:

 - Blurred central vision

 - Distorted or wavy vision

-- Gray and/or cloudy area in central vision
+- Gray and/or cloudy areas in central vision

 - Central blind spot

-- Difficulty reading or performing tasks that require detail vision
+- Difficulty reading or performing tasks that require detailed vision

-For mild symptoms, no treatment may be necessary.
+For mild symptoms, you may not be required to treat epiretinal membrane.
 Updating your eyeglass prescription or wearing bifocals may improve vision.
 Eye drops, medicines or laser surgery do not improve vision.
-For more severe symptoms, a surgery called vitrectomy is recommended.
+If you are experiencing severe symptoms, a surgery called vitrectomy is recommended to treat macular pucker.
 The surgery is usually performed as an outpatient procedure in an operating room.

 During surgery, your retina specialist uses tiny instruments to remove the wrinkled tissue on your macula.
 After the tissue is gone, the macula flattens and vision slowly improves, though it usually does not return all the way to normal.
 This is an elective procedure and should be considered if your blurred vision is interfering with your daily activities.